shivang02/WhizGroup/readme.md

    - Click the "Next" button to proceed to the next step.
 7. Wait for the group to be created, the group name to be entered, and the group to be opened.

-Note: The program uses Selenium to control the web browser and perform the necessary operations.
-It may take some time to execute, depending on the number of contacts and the speed of your internet connection.
+<p style="font-style: italic;"><b>Note</b>: The program uses Selenium to control the web browser and perform the necessary operations.
+It may take some time to execute, depending on the number of contacts and the speed of your internet connection.</p>

 ## Motivation